Describe Structured Financial Instrume ...

 This inverse relationship reflects the natural fluctuation in the value of money over time and is central to understanding bond pricing and valuation.

 The size of the bond coupon affects the price change for a given yield change.
-The red dashed line in the figure illustrates the coupon effect, representing the fixed coupon rate of 4%.
-The lower a bond’s coupon, the higher the proportion of total cash flow at maturity.
+The coupon effect is illustrated by the red dashed line in the figure, representing the fixed coupon rate of 4%.
+The lower a bond’s coupon, the higher the proportion of total cash flow that occurs at maturity.
 This makes the bond more susceptible to changes in the yield-to-maturity, as the final cash flow is magnified by the discount factor of \((1 + r)^N\).
 On the other hand, a higher coupon bond provides more periodic interest payments, reducing the impact of yield changes on the bond’s price.

 Longer-term bonds experience greater percentage price change than shorter-term bonds for the same change in market discount rates.
 This heightened sensitivity is due to the higher number of periods (N) until maturity in the bond pricing equation for the longer-maturity bond.
-The green dashed line in the figure shows the maturity effect, representing the yield to maturity at which the bond is priced at par value.
+The maturity effect is shown by the green dashed line in the figure, representing the yield to maturity at which the bond is priced at par value.

 The constant-yield Price Trajectory is shown by the shaded regions in the figure.
 As the bond’s maturity date approaches, the bond’s price gradually converges toward the par value (green dashed line).
 The light blue region shows where the bond is priced at a premium, and the light red region shows where it’s priced at a discount.
 This phenomenon, known as being “pulled to par,” illustrates the dynamic nature of bond pricing.